Oxford Martin School: https://www.oxfordmartin.ox.ac.uk

 Held weekly lab session, graded exams, taught basic concepts of political economy, microeconomics, and macroeconomics.

-My main research fields are the Economics of Technical Change and Economic Growth; Information and Economics; and Bayesian Econometrics.
+My main research fields are the Economics of Technical Change and Economic Growth; Firm-Level Data Analysis; Bayesian Econometrics; and Information Theory.
 The following is the list of published journal articles, book chapters, and working papers.
 I also include some ongoing projects in Work in Progress section.

 I review key elements of information theory, focusing on notions and applications of entropy and statistical equilibrium in economics, paying particular attention to how entropy concepts open up a new front line for economic research.

-I report on a persistent pattern of technical change at the firm level and analyze firms’ the rate of cost reduction (the growth rate of TFP) by using a maximum entropy model with the constraints on agent’s quantal response and the dynamics of factor market.
+I report on a persistent pattern of technical change at the firm level and analyze firms’ rates of cost reduction (the growth rate of TFP) by using a maximum entropy model with the constraints on the agent’s quantal response and the dynamics of the factor market.

 We report on the persistent statistical patterns of the US Input-Output tables and show that the inter-industry relations are stable in the US economy over the past 5 decades.